Please read the following carefully, any breach of these regulations and conditions may lead to a let being withdrawn.

 All cancellations or adjustments you make to your booking must be made in writing to firstname.lastname@example.org.
-There is no guarantee that you will be refunded.
+Refunds will only be provided if 3 working days’ notice is given

 School premises should not normally be let to organisations during the summer holiday period.
 Recognition of the need for the authority to carry out painting, maintenance and repair work and holiday entitlement of janitorial and cleaning staff should be taken before granting use of school premises during the summer holiday period.

 The following exception which is not exhaustive will be permitted: Summer games and extension programmes operated by the Education Authority, summer camps and visiting parties, exchange groups

 All organisations shall observe two weeks holiday over Christmas and New Year period in addition to the normal statutory holidays when the janitor/facilities assistant is not normally on duty during the day.

 Granting of a let does not confer the use of specialist equipment and facilities within the school.
 Specialised accommodation such as laboratories, workshops and language laboratories shall not be let under the general letting scheme to organisations or individuals.
 The Chief Education Officer, Education, Learning & Attainment will deal with such requests.

 Dining halls shall be let in accordance with the normal letting procedures only where no other suitable accommodation is available.